alexpolt/alexpolt.github.io/src/lenin-lights.md

   Also the lighting can be done **per vertex** instead of **per face**.
 To see the difference I have added a button at the bottom (there are also buttons for rotation and fullscreen).
-  The great advantage of per vertex is no popping, but quality is worse.
+  The great advantage of per vertex is no popping, but at the cost of quality.
+And it might be surprising (at first), but performance might be worse because no rasterization can begin before the vertex is processed.

   So here is the summary: it is certainly possible to do dynamic lighting using primitive ID but benefits are questionable: too many lights are needed to be provided per face to eliminate